du5t/spaceship/spaceship-schema.md

 ### galaxies

-galaxies are the main sources of mass (things that are interacted with by spaceships) in the decentralised universe.

-galaxies are maintained by decentralised electronic infrastructure (at least when this draft was produced). if your infrastructure packs users into centralised accounts, centralised activity, or prevents them from controlling what spaces they inhabit and establish, it's not a galaxy--it's just a locked chamber.

 **key characteristics:**

 - independence from centralised, terrestrial-bound and mapped networks
-- cryptographic protections against out-of-galaxy actors
+- structural protections against out-of-galaxy actors, such as denial-of-service, attacks on protocols
-- no space-like borders: free entry to any spaceship
+- no essential topographic borders: free entry to any spaceship

-### spaceships

-a spaceship is any networked device capable of galactic communication.
+galaxies are the main sources of mass (things that are interacted with by spaceships) in the decentralised universe.

+galaxies are maintained by decentralised electronic infrastructure (at least when this draft was produced). it's worth clarifying what they are not: if your infrastructure packs users into centralised accounts, centralised activity, or prevents them from controlling what spaces they inhabit and establish, it's not a galaxy--it's just a locked chamber.

-## communication models
+## narratives of communication

 ### orbital